mralaminahamed/author-profile-blocks/docs/README.md

 ## Overview

 Author Profile Blocks is a powerful WordPress plugin that allows you to showcase author information in various engaging formats.
-The plugin provides three main blocks:
+The plugin provides four main blocks:

 1. **Author Profile Block** - Display a single author with detailed information
 2. **Author Grid Block** - Present multiple authors in a responsive grid layout
 3. **Author Carousel Block** - Showcase multiple authors in an interactive carousel
+4. **Author List Block** - Display multiple authors in a customizable list format

 ## Documentation Sections